ezekg/flint/README.md

 ###Installation

-To use the current **alpha** build, use the starter `config.rb` to require any custom functions Flint uses.
+Easiest way to use the current **alpha** build, os to use the starter Compass `config.rb` to require any custom functions Flint uses.
 Currently, this is required, as we're making use of custom SassScript functions until the 'script `&`' [returns to Sass](https://gist.github.com/nex3/8050187).
 Adjust the paths according to your project.

-*If something is broken, I apologize, but I work on this from 2 locations, so sometimes the files are a work in progress and not always stable.
+*If something is broken, I apologize But, I work on this from 2 locations, so sometimes the files are a work in progress and not always stable.
 Feel free to open an issue though, just so I can keep a record of things that break.*

 ###Config